 Gartner looks forward to sharpening his investigative reporting skills at the University of Maryland and hopes his work at the Howard Center tackles these complex environmental issues in a way that is engaging and useful for those most impacted by them.

-Destiny Herbers is a first-year graduate student from Roscommon, Michigan.
+Destiny Herbers is a second-year graduate student from Roscommon, Michigan.
 She graduated from Alma College in the spring of 2021 with a B.A. in Communication with emphasis in Political Science.
 During her time at Alma, Herbers focused on international policy issues relating to climate change and public health, and completed teaching internships in Sierra Leone and India.
 During her travels, she was moved by the incredible untold stories she found and came to care deeply about giving a voice to the voiceless.